What Is Home Care?

 Home Health on the other hand, involves administering services that are more clinical and more technical (and usually more expensive).
 Duties include preparing and administering medications, wound care, and other duties associated with caregiving.
 Home Health is covered by Medicare.

-How many Home Care providers are out there to choose from?
+How many Home Care providers?

 The Centers for Medicare and Medicaid Services (CMS) reports that in 2009 there were 9,225 Medicare certified free-standing agencies and 10,581 facility-based agencies in the U.S.